atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 ## Doctor Syn

-Recently I have been working on a Rust library called "Doctor Syn", a play on the excellent **syn** library in Rust and Russel Thorndyke's character who is both a priest and smuggler on the Romney marshes.
+Recently we have been working on a Rust library called "Doctor Syn", a play on the excellent **syn** library in Rust and Russel Thorndyke's character who is both a priest and smuggler on the Romney marshes.